 Our organization is important to the homeless people that need veterinary care for their companion pets.
 It is about the people who need help for their ill or injured pets.
 In some cases, the homeless survive with the daily responsibility of pet guardianship.
 There is scientific evidence that shows animals are good for us.
 From depression and post-traumatic stress disorder to heart health and autism, the human-animal bond has a powerful, measurable impact on people's lives.

 Our goal for the Open Challenge has been met and Pets of the Homeless now has a permanent place on GlobalGiving.
 But our work is not done.
 Everyday we receive calls to end the pain and suffering of pets that belong to the homeless.
-One pet at a time- we strive to reunite healthy, pain free pets back to their homeless owners.
+One pet at a time- we strive to reunite healthy, pain free pets back to their homeless guardians.
 In doing so we are also keeping communities safe from diseases.
-We are keeping the bond of animal/human love alive.
+We are keeping the bond of animal/human love alive with your donation.